 What can be better than dining together to turn outdoor space into the social focal point.
 Current hybrid grills that use gas or charcoal as well as a new generation of electric grills offer manifold options when having a BBQ with neighbours and friends.
 Heat for direct or indirect grilling and baking is available at the push of a button.
 What's more, the temperature and self-cleaning function can be set accurately.
 A selection of compact and yet high-performance barbecues can also be implemented in small spaces.
 Even pizza ovens are available with a portable design to enable Mediterranean flair on the terrace or camping holiday.
 Those, who have more room, can expand their outdoor cooking options with the uncomplicated installation of modular kitchen units.
 Fully-equipped outdoor kitchens unite cooking with design and the joint experience.

-spoga+gafa in Cologne will also be a place of exchange and encounter.
-As the leading trade fair for garden lifestyle, it will bring international companies from the green industry together with trade visitors from all over the globe from 18 to 20 June 2023.
-Exhibitors of outdoor furniture and accessories, garden tools, as well as BBQs and outdoor kitchens will then once again present their new products for the garden as social living space.
+A place of exchange and encounter was also spoga+gafa 2023 in Cologne.
+As the leading trade fair for garden lifestyle, it brought together international companies from the green sector and trade visitors from all over the world from 18 to 20 June 2023.
+Exhibitors of outdoor furniture and accessories, garden tools as well as BBQ and outdoor kitchens then once again jointly presented innovations for the garden as a social living space.